backstage/backstage/docs/features/techdocs/how-to-guides.md

 but you can also
 [add your own templates](https://backstage.io/docs/features/software-templates/adding-templates).

-If you have your own templates set up, we highly recommend you to include the required setup for TechDocs in these templates so that you users, when creating a new component, can get a TechDocs site up and running automatically.
-Ready for them to start write technical documentation.
+If you have your own templates set up, we highly recommend that you include the required setup for TechDocs in those templates.
+When creating a new component, your users will then get a TechDocs site up and running automatically, ready for them to start writing technical documentation.

 The purpose of this how-to guide is to walk you through how to add the required configuration and some default markdown files to your new template.
 You can use